top of page

 One tactic bacteria use is hiding.
 We've already discussed how tiny bacteria are.
 Their being small makes it easier to hide and harder for our WBCs to find them.
 Finding out-of-the-way locations to settle is another way to hide.

-Bacteria may also disguise themselves.
+Bacteria may also camouflage to disguise themselves.
 Some bacteria have evolved a cell wall that mimics carbohydrates found in our bodies, making them difficult to be detected by WBCs.
 Other bacteria purposefully coat their cell wall with proteins found in our body to disguise themselves.

 And a number of others have found a way to live (and hide) inside our own cells.
 Leprosy, gonorrhea, chlamydia, and tuberculosis are well known examples.
 In fact, some bacteria can actually hide inside our own WBCs, thereby eluding the attack.
 This is one reason it's good our neutrophils don't live more than a few days.
 When the neutrophils die, they release any hidden bacteria, giving other WBC troops the chance to track down that bacterium.